sseung0703/SSKD_SVD/README.md

 ![Alt text](results.png)

 ## Paper
-This research accepted to ECCV2018 poster session, and i will link my papaer soon
+This research accepted to ECCV2018 poster session and arxiv version paper is available on https://arxiv.org/abs/1807.06819